-13.2.6.8.
-You must not confine and limit your prayers by any prescribed form, seeing it is impossible that any such forms should be contrived as should answer and fit all the various conditions and necessities of the soul at all times.
-I do not condemn all forms, as that made by Christ, the Lord's prayer; though it were easy to show that Christ never intended it for a form of prayer, so as to bind any to the precise form of words; and it is plain the Spirit of God has expressed it in different words (Matt.
-6; Luke 11).
-But better to pray by that form, or other forms, than not at all.
-It is uncharitable to take away crutches, or wooden legs, from lame people; yet none will look upon them but as dead helps.
-I say, it is utterly unlawful to bind ourselves to any form, because none can answer the duty fitly and suitably to particular occasions (Eph.
-6:18; Phil.
-4:6; John 15:7; 1Thess.
-5:18; Eph.
-5:20).
-You must make the whole Scripture your common prayer-book, as the primitive church did, being the language of the Spirit, reaching all occasions and conditions, and fittest to speak to God in.
-And if you use a form, you must follow it by the Spirit farther than the form goes, according as He shall guide you by the Word; or else you quench the Spirit (1 Thess.
-5:19).
-If you know the principles of prayer, and have a lively sense of your necessities, and hearty desires of God's grace and mercies, you will be able to pray without forms, and your affections will bring forth words out of the fullness of your heart.
-And you need not be over solicitous and timorous about words, for doubtless, the Spirit, who is the help to us in speaking to men, will also much more help us to speak to God, if we desire it (1Cor.
-1:5; Mark 13:11; Luke 12:11, 12).
-And God does not regard eloquent words, nor artificial composure; neither do we need to regard it in private prayer (Isa.
-38:14).
-If you limit yourself to forms, you will in this way grow formal and limit the Spirit.
+8. You must not confine and limit your Prayers by any prescribed Form, seeing it is impossible that any such Forms should be contrived, as should answer and fit, all the various Conditions and Necessities of the Soul at all times: I do not condemn all Forms, as that made by Christ, the Lord's Prayer; though it were easy to show that Christ never intended it for a Form of Prayer, so as to bind any to the precise Form of Words; and it's plain the Spirit of God hath expressed it in different Words, Mat.
+6. Luk.
+11. But better to pray by that Form or other Forms, than not at all.
+It is uncharitable to take away Crutches, or Woodden Leggs from lame People, yet none will look upon them but as dead helps.
+I say it is utterly unlawful to bind ourselves to any Form, because none can answer the Duty fitly, and suitably to particular occasions, Eph.
+6.18.
+Phil.
+4.6.
+Joh.
+15.7.
+1 Thess.
+5.18.
+Eph.
+5.20.
+You must make the whole Scripture your Common-Prayer-Book, as the Primitive Church did, being the Language of the Spirit reaching all Occasions and Conditions, and sittest to speak to God in.
+And if you use a Form, you must follow it by the Spirit, further than the Form goes, according as he shall guide you by the Word, or else you quench the Spirit, 1 Thess.
+5.19.
+If you know the Principles of Prayer, and have a lively sense of your Necessities, and hearty Desires of God's Grace and Mercies, you will be able to pray without Forms, and your Affections will bring forth words out of the fullness of your Heart.
+And you need not be oversolicitous and timorous about words; for doubtless, the Spirit who is the help to us in speaking to Men, will also much more help us to speak to God, if we desire it, 1 Cor.
+1.5.
+Mar.
+13.11.
+Luk.
+12.12.
+And God regards not eloquent Words, nor artificial Composure, neither need we regard it in private Prayer, Isa.
+38.14.
+If you limit yourself to Forms, you will thereby grow formal, and limit the Spirit.